Click here to go to our page on MMIC design

 Silicon-on-sapphire foundry club: Peregrine and Silanna.

 Boutique fab: this implies low-volume, high-mix products, as you might see at a defense contractor that uses its MMIC expertise to set it apart from its peer-group competitors.
-Examples: Raytheon, Northrop, BAE, and Agilent.
+Examples: Raytheon, Northrop, BAE, and Keysight.
 Usually requires deep pockets to maintain, it is next to impossible to make money in this game.
 Even though we're all engineers here, in this case the word "boutique" in not a bad thing, as in your spoiled daughter hosing away your dough at the mall, a boutique fab is a good thing, because the opportunities to excel are limited only by your budget and your imagination!

 Pure-play foundry: offers contract fab runs, but has no microwave design capability.
 Example: IBM SiGe line.